Drag-Along Rights

 Who has the right to trigger a drag-along?

 The trigger combination is the most negotiated term.
-The NVCA model voting agreement default requires three approvals: the board, a majority of the preferred (voting as a single class), and a majority of the common.
+A common middle-ground default requires three approvals: the board, a majority of the preferred (voting as a single class), and a majority of the common.
 Aggressive drag-along language drops the common vote, leaving founders with no veto.
 Founder-friendly drag-along includes the CEO or specific named founders in the trigger group.
+Specific defaults vary by jurisdiction and by model document set.

-What protections does a minority stockholder still have when dragged?
+What protections does a minority shareholder still have when dragged?

-Standard protections in the NVCA voting agreement: minority holders are not required to make representations or warranties about the company beyond ownership of their own shares, they cannot be subjected to restrictive covenants like non-competes, and their indemnification liability is capped at the proceeds they receive in the sale.
-Same per-share consideration must be paid as to the majority holders.
+Standard protections in well-drafted drag-along clauses: minority holders are not required to make representations or warranties about the company beyond ownership of their own shares, they cannot be subjected to restrictive covenants like non-competes, and their indemnification liability is capped at the proceeds they receive in the sale.
+The same per-share consideration must be paid as to the majority holders.
 Without these protections, drag-along can be abused.

 Why do investors need drag-along rights?